rjmccall/swift-evolution/visions/accessors.md

 The `yield` accessor is the natural most-general model of a borrowing read access.
 It is a coroutine function which yields a borrowed value and can then do arbitrary finalization when resumed.

 The `borrow` accessor is a specialization of that model which expresses that no finalization is required.
 It is an ordinary function that returns a borrowed value.
-Swift should be able to return borrowed value without adding pointer indirection for simple types.
-The compiler must prove that the borrow is valid within some some that encloses the call to the accessor.
+Swift should be able to return a borrowed value without adding pointer indirection for simple types.
+The compiler must prove that the borrow is valid within some that encloses the call to the accessor.

 Both of these accessors naturally work for non-`Copyable` value types.